dicarlolab/mkturk/v1a_macaque/readme.md

 Original mkturk code.
-This runs DMS task and is the working version as of 10.04.2016.
+This runs DMS task and is the working version as of 10.04.2016 on Chrome browswer with Javascript Harmony enabled.

 See https://dl.dropboxusercontent.com/spa/k79b8ph6lmcr30d/mturk/public/index.html